Peugeot 5008 review - MPG, CO2 and Running Costs

 Diesel engines offer strong economy figures, and even the small petrol is reasonable

 If fuel economy is your priority, then the 1.5 BlueHDi 130 diesel is the best engine to buy.
-It's the most economical of the lot, with claimed economy on the latest WLTP test procedure of up to 55.1mpg combined.
-For reference, under the old NEDC test, it achieved 68.9mpg, which was the same as the old 1.6 BlueHDi 100, but obviously with more power than the old 1.6 BlueHDi 120.
+If chosen with the 8-speed auto transmission, it's the most economical of the lot, with claimed combined economy on the latest WLTP test procedure of up to 58.6mpg.

-Add the EAT8 auto gearbox to the 1.5 BlueHDi, and economy improves slightly with a combined best of 56.3mpg.
-It's worth noting that these economy figures are for the most basic version of the 5008 that these engines come in, and moving up to another spec with bigger wheels, or more weight courtesy of the extra kit on board, will see these figures reduce, but only marginally.
+If you spec the six-speed manual box with the 1.5 BlueHDi, then economy decreases slightly with a combined best of 57.3mpg.
+It's worth noting that these economy figures are for the most basic version of the 5008 that these engines come in, and moving up to one with bigger wheels, or more weight courtesy of the extra kit on board, will see these figures reduce, but only marginally.

-If you go for petrol power, the 1.2 PureTech 130 option is a decent pick, managing up to 44.2mpg with a manual gearbox and up to 43.6mpg with the EAT8 auto.
+If you go for petrol power, the 1.2 PureTech 130 option is a decent pick, managing up to 46.0mpg with a manual gearbox and up to 45.2mpg with the EAT8 auto.
 Sure, it’s not as economical as the diesels, but those figures mean it’s not out of the question to go for the petrol.
-At the top of the petrol range, the 1.6 PureTech 180 with the EAT8 auto fitted as standard manages up to 39.6mpg, making it the least economcal choice in the range.
+At the top of the petrol range, the 1.6 PureTech 180 with the EAT8 auto fitted as standard manages up to 39.6mpg, making it the least economical choice in the range.

-Emissions for the diesels range from 102g/km for the 1.5 BlueHDi EAT8, up to 124g/km for the 2.0 BlueHDi with the same gearbox.
-The petrol models have emissions ranging from 115-128g/km.
+Emissions for the diesels range from 139g/km for the 1.5 BlueHDi EAT8, up to 178g/km for the 2.0 BlueHDi with the same gearbox.
+The petrol models have emissions ranging from 150-172g/km.
 Again, these figures are subject to change with the addition of bigger wheels and higher trim grades.

 The 5008 starts off in group 14 for a 1.2 PureTech Active, or group 15 for the 1.5 BlueHDi version.
 Move up the range, and you'll generally climb an insurance group or two.
 Surprisingly, the 1.6 PureTech still only sits in group 15, but the most expensive to insure are the 2.0-litre diesel models, which are in groups 22 and 23.